Primary Major Awards must be for projects aimed at one of our main focus areas (STEM, PE and Learning to Learn).

 Learning to Learn

-Essentially, we are looking to fund the teaching of techniques that help your pupils learn more quickly, thoroughly, easily, enjoyably and/or permanently across a wide range of subjects.
+Essentially, we are looking to fund the teaching of techniques (to students and/or staff) that help your pupils learn more quickly, thoroughly, easily, enjoyably and/or permanently across a (preferably) wide range of subjects.
+Equipment, software and other resources to enable these techniques to be used in the classroom can be a minority proportion of the bid, but not all of it.

 What are learning-to-learn techniques?